MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-set-up-cost-objects.md

 ---
-    title: How to Set Up Cost Objects | Microsoft Docs
+    title: How to Set Up Cost Objects
     description: Learn how to set up cost objects, which are similar to dimensions for the general ledger.